bikashdaga/my-links/README.md

 - [ArchiMate Cookbook](https://www.hosiaisluoma.fi/blog/archimate/) - Patterns and examples and a great blog by Eero Hosiaisluoma -- `collection`
 - [Business Architecture Body of Knowledge (BIZBOK)](https://www.businessarchitectureguild.org/page/BIZBOK) - Is to business architects what ITIL is to IT leaders, represents a framework of best practices and disciplines for business architects, [overview blog entry](https://www.bmc.com/blogs/bizbok-introduction/), free membership required -- `article`
 - [Business Technology Architecture Body of Knowledge (BTABoK)](https://itabok.iasaglobal.org/) - New v3 and renamed version of [Information Technology Architecture Body of Knowledge (ITABoK)](https://itabok.iasaglobal.org/itabok-1/), a free public archive of IT architecture best practices, skills, and knowledge developed from the experience of individual and corporate members of IASA -- `collection`
+- [c4builder](https://adrianvlupu.github.io/C4-Builder/#/?id=overview) - Lightweight nodejs cli tool for building, maintaining and sharing a software architecture project using only text, combines PlantUML C4Model, Markdown, and more -- `various lang`
+- [C4 Model](https://c4model.com/) - A modern approach for visualising software architecture -- `article`
 - [Data Management at Scale: Best Practices for Enterprise Architecture](https://www.oreilly.com/library/view/data-management-at/9781492054771/) - By O'Reilly, 2020 -- `book`
 - [Enterprise Architecture](https://github.com/justinamiller/EnterpriseArchitecture) - EA summarized in about 30 pages -- `tutorial`
 - [Enterprise Architecture on a Page](http://eaonapage.com/) - One-page aggregated view of popular EA artifacts used in organizations with their most essential properties -- `tutorial`
 - [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/) - Technology-independent vocabulary and a visual notation to design and document integration solutions -- `book`
 - [IT Architect Body of Knowledge – v2](https://itabok.iasaglobal.org/itabok-1/) - Cover all your bases with this reference, the newer v3 is renamed [Business Technology Architecture Body of Knowledge (BTABoK) 3.0](https://itabok.iasaglobal.org/) -- `collection`
+- [Mermaid](https://mermaid-js.github.io/mermaid/#/) - A markdownish syntax for generating flowcharts, sequence diagrams, class diagrams, and more - the new PlantUML -- `article`
+- [Mermaid Live Editor](https://mermaid.live/) - Create Mermaid diagrams in your browser, check the GH repo for a Docker container you can self-host -- `in-browser`
+- [Mermaid Preview](https://marketplace.visualstudio.com/items?itemName=vstirbu.vscode-mermaid-preview) - Mermaid diagram previewer for Visual Studio Code -- `plugin`
 - [MIT Enterprise Architecture Guide](https://barsand.files.wordpress.com/2014/09/mit-enterprise-architecture-guide.pdf) - An excellent real-world example that you can borrow from -- `real world example`
 - [Open Enterprise Security Architecture (O-Esa)](https://www.amzn.com/9087536720) - A framework and template for policy-driven security, by The Open Group -- `book`
 - [Solution Architecture Patterns](https://github.com/chanakaudaya/solution-architecture-patterns) - Reusable, vendor-neutral, industry-specific, vendor-specific solution architecture patterns for enterprise -- `collection`